Vilde Ingstad: Senior national team

 She made her debut on the Norwegian national team in 2014.

 With the Norwegian team she won the 2015 World Championship, which was her first major international tournament.
 A year later she won gold medals at the 2016 European Championship.
 At the 2017 World Championship she won silver medals, losing to France in the final.

 At the 2021 World Championship she won her second World Championship.
 Two years later she won silver medals at the 2023 World Championship, once again losing to France in the final.
 At the 2022 European Championship she won her second European Championship.

 At the 2024 Olympics she won gold medals with the Norwegian team.
 In the preliminary round she had a cruciate ligament tear, which meant she couldn't play the rest of the tournament.

+At the 2025 World Championship she was part of the Norwegian team that won World Cup gold medals.

 Personal life

 Ingstad is born to a Norwegian mother and Danish father.